A Living Sacrifice: True and Proper Worship

 12 Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.
 (NIV)

-Paul's oxymoron "living sacrifice" is a profound statement which initially appears to be contradictory and is incredilbly profound.
+Paul's oxymoron "living sacrifice" is a profound statement which initially appears to be contradictory.
 A sacrifice is something that is given up, or from the historical context in which Paul is writing, an animal that is killed as an act of temple worship.
 The word 'sacrifice' carries a connotation of death and of blood atonement, so for Paul to tell us to offer our bodies as a living sacrifice is an astonishing concept.

 This is why Paul says that we do this"in view of God's mercy".
 It is because of God's great mercy that we are free to accept the forgiveness of God and live a life in Christ.
 It is because of His mercy that we can trust Him and because of His mercy that we can be certain He is faithful as we follow HIm.
 This represents a shift in thinking from an Old Covenant and it's requirements of regular animal sacrifice that never completely cover our sin, to a New Covenant built on the all-encompassing-once-for-all sacrifice of Jesus on the cross that completely and forever covers our sin, and His resurrection to new life that holds a promise of our own eternal life with Him.